exitflynn/undep/README.md

 # UnDep

 UnDep is a dependency management tool for tracking and syncing indirect dependencies across projects.
-It helps you keep specific files in sync with their source repositories without requiring direct package dependencies.
+It helps you keep specific files in sync with their source repositories without requiring direct package dependencies either manually or (more probably) via scheduled workflows.

 ## Why UnDep?